 Further developments in 2016 led to a dedicated CYPSC Coordinator appointed and a needs analysis was conducted in both counties as part of the development of a plan.
 Many of the statutory services and voluntary bodies, for example, Tusla, the Child and Family Agency, and Cavan Monaghan Educational and Training board, Youth Work Ireland Foróige work across both counties and so it seemed appropriate that a joint approach to CYPSC planning would be appropriate.
 It soon became apparent over the course of the analysis that there were different needs and priorities emerging for each county and so a decision was made to separate as individual CYPSC in early 2017 resulting in an individual CYPSC being set up for Cavan and Monaghan.
 For example there was no support in Cavan for young members of the LGBTI community and so this was identified as a high priority for Cavan.
-In Monaghan there were some support groups in existence and other issues such as promoting resilience in young people and looking at the needs of young people not in education employment or training (NEETS) took precedence.
-Cross county CYPSC Meetings would also be protracted and involve a wide membership if held jointly as not every agency has a dual role across both counties.
-While some of the data is collected in the Cavan Monaghan region in a combined cross county format every effort has been taken to present findings and statistics solely for Monaghan in as far as is possible.
+In Monaghan there were some support groups in existence and other issues such as promoting resilience in young people and looking at the needs of young people not in education

-3 Department of Children and Youth Affairs.(2014-2020) Better Outcomes Brighter Futures : Stationary House.
+&lt;sup>3 Department of Children and Youth Affairs.(2014-2020) Better Outcomes Brighter Futures : Stationary House.
 Dublin